moses-palmer/pynput/README.rst

 This library allows you to control and monitor input devices.

-Currently, mouse input and monitoring, and keyboard input are supported.
+Currently, mouse and keyboard input and monitoring are supported.